 - 22. The on-going trials are at different stages of completion.
 In the Butare trial, the Prosecution has closed its case after 212 days of trial.
-The Defence case commenced on 31 January 2005 and has proceeded over forty-nine trial days.
-Based on the premise that the Defence case will take as much time as the Prosecution case, a further 163 trial days will required for the Defence case. - 23.
+The Defence case commenced on 31 January 2005 and has proceeded over 111 trial days.
+Based on the premise that the Defence case will take as much time as the Prosecution case, a further 101 trial days will required for the Defence case. - 23.
 In the Military I trial, the Prosecution closed its case after 202 trial days.
-The Defence case commenced on 11 April 2005 and has proceeded over twenty-four days of trial.
-A further 178 days will required for the presentation of the Defence case, based on the premise that the Defence case will take as long as the Prosecution case.
-However, experience in other multi-accused trials shows that the presentation of the Defence case usually requires less time compared to the Prosecution case, due to less intensive cross-examination. - 24.
-The Government case involving four accused has thus far proceeded over 165 trial days.
-The Prosecution case is near completion and it is anticipated that approximately fifteen trial days will be required before the Prosecution rests.
-The Defence case will require a 180 trial days, based on the estimation that the Defence case will take as much time as the Prosecution case. - 25.
-The Military II case of four accused will require 248 trial days, based on the estimation of sixty two trial days per accused.
-This trial commenced on 20 September 2004 and has been conducted over sixty-six trial days.
-A further 182 trial days will be required for the completion of this trial. - 26.
-The Karemera et al. trial which originally involved four accused, has been conducted over twenty-five trial days but will now start de novo (para.
-11).
-One accused (Rwamakuba) has been severed from this case and his trial will require sixty-two trial days.
-The new trial of the remaining three accused will commence in September 2005.
-It will require 186 trial days, based on the average of sixty-two trial days per accused. - 27.
-In the Seromba case, the Prosecution has closed its case after twenty-five trial days.
-A maximum of thirty-five trial days will be required for the presentation of the Defence case and the hearing of closing arguments. - 28.
-The single-accused Muvunyi trial commenced on 28 February 2005 and has thus far proceeded over seventeen trial days.
-Based on the average of sixty-two trial days for a single- accused trial, this trial will require a further forty-five trial days.
+The Defence case commenced on 11 April 2005 and has proceeded over eighty-five days of trial.
+A further 117 days will be required for the presentation of the Defence case, based on the premise that the Defence case will take as long as the Prosecution case.
+However, experience in previous multi-accused trials shows that the presentation of the Defence case usually requires less time compared to the Prosecution case, due to less intensive cross-examination. - 24.
+In the Government case, involving four accused, the Prosecution has closed its case after 178 trial days.
+The presentation of the Defence case has commenced and proceeded over eleven trial days.
+Based on the estimation that the Defence case is expected to take as much time as the Prosecution case, the four Defence teams will require 167 trial days for the presentation of their respective cases. - 25.
+The Military II case of four accused will require 248 trial days, based on the estimation of sixty-two trial days per accused.
+This trial commenced on 20 September 2004 and has since been conducted over 119 trial days.
+A further 129 trial days will be required for the completion of this trial. - 26.
+In the Seromba trial involving a single accused, the Prosecution has closed its case after twenty-five trial days.
+The Defence has commenced the presentation of its case which has since proceeded over nineteen trial days.
+Based on the average of sixty-two trial days per accused, a further eighteen trial days will be required for the completion of trial. - 27.
+The single-accused Muvunyi trial commenced on 28 February 2005 and has since proceeded over forty-five trial days.
+The Prosecution have completed the presentation of its case and the Defence are currently presenting its case.
+Based on the average of sixty-two trial days for a single- accused trial, this trial will require a further seventeen trial days.